jevenson/v1/content/projects/travelex-app/index.md

     - Cross Platform for iOS and Android
     - Challenging Deadline
 summary: Built as a cross platform app with NativeScript & TypeScript with a challenging deadline.
+description: Built as a cross platform app with NativeScript & TypeScript with a challenging deadline.
 ---

 I was tasked with building a mobile application for Travelex during my time at Berkshire Hathaway Travel Protection.
 This